 Titleist AP3 Irons Review

-As many golfers get confident with the performance of AP3, its price is set to increase.
-A variety of the single-figure handicappers will find these irons suitable due to their midsized, compact heads.
+As many golfers become confident in AP3’s performance, its price is set to increase.
+Due to their midsized, compact heads, many single-figure handicappers will find these irons suitable.

-While its build quality might resemble the AP2s, this irons provides a blend of both the consistency and forgiveness aspects.
-Therefore, as a player, you are bound to find decent value in these stylish and classic looking irons.
+While its build quality might resemble the AP2s, these irons provide a balance of consistency and forgiveness.
+Therefore, as a player, you are bound to find decent value in these stylish and classic-looking irons.

 Should you acquire one of these irons?